superjamessyx/PathGPT/README.md

 ## Get your demo experience!!

-We deployed ChatPath on the A100 server and opened it up for user experience.
+We deployed PathGPT on the A100 server and opened it up for user experience.
 You can follow the instruction illustrated  below.
 The demo webset is: https://776628862fb9bcae.gradio.app.
 Please feel free to point out the problems our model.

 <p align="center" width="100%">
 <a ><img src="src/imgs/instruction.png" alt="ChatPath" style="width: 100%; min-width: 300px; display: block; margin: auto;"></a>